symblai/symbl-docs/async-api/code-snippets/receive-speech-to-text-and-ai-insights.md

 }
 ```

-## Receive Speech-to-Text
+## Step 2: Grab Speech-to-Text Transcription
+On successfully executing the above code you will receive a **Conversation ID** (`conversationId`) in the response.

-In the response above, you will notice the `conversationId` field.
-Using the `conversationId` you can send a request to [GET Speech to Text](/docs/conversation-api/messages) endpoint in the [Conversation API](/docs/conversation-api/introduction), which will give you a detailed transcription of the provided file.
+Use `conversationId` field to send a request to [GET Speech to Text](/docs/conversation-api/messages) endpoint in the [Conversation API](/docs/conversation-api/introduction).

 ### Request Example